Lahiri/cryptozombies-notes/README.md

 # cryptozombies-notes
-Notes for the Cryptozombies tutorial (cryptozombies.io)
+Notes for the [Cryptozombies](https://cryptozombies.io/) course on Solidity.